Chapter 1: School

 “He should.
 The boys have early days tomorrow.
 I’d send Luke to bed, if he knew what that was.”
 I tease.

 “I’m not the only one who noticed his lack of sleeping ability.”
 Brooke joked.
-I laughed along.
-I heard a soft knock at the door.
+Our light laughter was interrupted by a soft knock at the door.

 ′Do you need some help in the kitchen?: Sent by James NightShade.’